 Instagram bot recognition

-The main differences between the bot and the live profile
+Main differences between the bot and the live profile

-There are four groups of fakes:
+There are four fakes groups:

 1. Bots that are run by dishonest advertising companies wanting to create a “nice” number of subscribers.